 MAPS has made available a visual representation of its research:

-What will MDMA- assisted therapy be used for?
+What could MDMA-assisted therapy be used for?

 Posttraumatic stress disorder